 Okay, so Tangier isn't quite Europe, but it's close enough to count—and how often do you get to go on a quick jaunt over to the continent next door?
 Tarifa, in the province of Cádiz, near the Strait of Gibraltar, lays claim to some of Spain's prettiest beaches and is one of the best spots for wind sports in the country.

 The Route: You'll need to get the ferry across, of course.
 FRS runs a few sailings a day from Tangier Ville to Tarifa.
 The crossing takes an hour and will set you back around $80 for a round-trip.

 Where to Stay: Koala Tarifa is a guesthouse located in the city’s historic center that offers five apartments in 300-year-old, perfectly preserved building.

 What to Do: Try out kitesurfing (or other wind sports) down at the beach.
-KitePassion Tarifa offers private lessons for $55 and group lessons for $20 per person.
+KitePassion Tarifa offers private lessons for $55 per hour and group lessons from $25 per person per hour.

 Lisbon to Cáceres, Spain